danbev/learning-ai/notes/llama.md

 $128 = {has_shift = false, head = 6, size = 1024, used = 6, n = 32,
 ...
 ```
+I'm trying to understand where the kv_self is used.
+I can see that it is updated
+as we saw above.
+Where is the Q and the K^T calculation done?
+For this we have to take a look at how the compute graph is built.
+This is done
+in build_llama.
 _wip_

 ### llama_batch